kgiszewski/MechanicGrip/README.md

 # MechanicGrip
-A model of a simple deck of cards
+A model of a simple deck of cards in C#